An elliptical trainer is the right mix of a series of workout requirements that need attention during a regular session.

 The rigid or the heavy elliptical trainers have this as an integral feature.

-The foldable and compact version may or may not have an incline, which is solely on the manufacturer’s discretion.
+The foldable and compact version may or may not have an incline solely at the manufacturer’s discretion.

-Elliptical trainers have handlebars as an integral part of their structure to provide stability as well as full-body motion.
+Elliptical trainers have handlebars as an integral part of their structure to provide stability and full-body motion.

 Through the handles, the user would extract upper body leverage for a wholesome workout regime.